 UUID without dependencies in Go

-Today I realized that size of my vendor/ folder in Golang project is around 150M.
-I am using glide there.
-There are 24 dependencies (it’s a program with multiple data storage connectors, notifications, etc.), so I decided to review it and reduce amount of 3rd party libraries.
+Today I saw that the size of my vendor/ folder in Golang project is around 150M.
+I am using glide there and there are 24 dependencies (it’s a program with multiple data storage connectors, notifications, etc.), so I decided to review it and reduce the amount of 3rd party libraries.

 package main